Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

     -   Put in from of text to speak with members of your town only, or without text afterwards to enter the channel.
 -   /nc
     -   Put in from of text to speak with members of your nation only, or without text afterwards to enter the channel.
+-   /ac
+    -   Put in from of text to speak with all members of your nation as well as any member of a nation you are allied with, or without text afterwards to enter the channel.
 -   /a or /admin
     -   Put in from of text to speak in adminchat, or without text afterwards to enter the channel.
 -   /m or /mod